perishedde/perishedde/README.md

 # Phillip Steffensen

-I'm a developer from Verlbert (Germany).
+I'm a developer from Velbert (Germany).
 The technology stack I'm currently working on is...

 * Flutter / Dart
 * Java / Spring Boot